pbeukema/LabHacks/readme.md

   * Regina Nuzzo on how not to get fooled by p-values: [video](https://videocast.nih.gov/summary.asp?Live=26200&bhcp=1Read)
   * Problems with p-values: [1](http://ejwagenmakers.com/2007/pValueProblems.pdf) [2](https://peerj.com/articles/3544.pdf)
   * How to proceed: [Abandon statistical thresholds](http://www.stat.columbia.edu/~gelman/research/unpublished/abandon.pdf)
-* Avoid doing ANOVAs in your analysis.
-Some statisticians don't even think ANOVA is taught anymore, but in fact it is, especially in biology programs.
-Instead of ANOVA use hierarchical aka mixed effect models.
+* Do you have multi-level data?
+E.g. do you have some cells from one animal and some other cells from a different animal?
+Are you pooling the data because they have similar distributions/variance?
+Instead you might want to consider [hierarchical](https://en.wikipedia.org/wiki/Multilevel_model) aka mixed effect models.
 [Here](http://mfviz.com/hierarchical-models/) is a really beautiful demonstration of this concept.
 * As soon as possible, understand:
   * [bootstrapping](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)) -- insanely powerful.
   * [cross-validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)) -- enables generalization